Boy Found in Wall | Mother Hid Him From the Sun

 Parents must stop running, settle differences like adults

 Michael Chekevdia and Shannon Wilfong of Illinois appear to have had a difficult marriage.
 But the moment they had their son Ricky Chekevdia in 2003, the responsibility landed upon both their shoulders to ensure that Ricky had a safe, nurturing home.
 If Michael and Shannon had difficulties that could be dealt with in couples counseling, they were obligated to do this for their child.
-If they didn’t have the money to cover the sessions, they could have come here to apply for money now.
+If they didn’t have the money to cover the sessions, they could have come here to request money now.

 They did not do this.
 According to ABC News, Shannon abducted her child and hid in a secret room at her parents’ house.
 The boy was found in the wall.
 Thankfully, Ricky Chekevdia, six, is alive.